alesbrelih/gitlab-ci-ls/README.md

 - [ ] Smarter way to initialize, it should support root_dir equal to nil and once file is opened it should receive/calculate new root.
 - [x] Fix VSCode completion.
 It seems it also needs a range to correctly update text.
 - [x] Rename to gitlab-ci-ls.
+- [ ] References for stages
+- [ ] Variables can be set in matrixes as well, this is relevant for go to definition on variable.